Intro to Database Deployment Automation

 If you build and deliver software for your company, you know there’s a constant push to go faster while maintaining (or increasing) quality.
 Things get tough when your team must deliver faster and at higher quality without any additional resources.
 Add the challenges a database deployment offers, and your database team can quickly become a bottleneck to application releases.

-As DevOps continues to spread, organizations are aggressively investing in continuous integration (CI) and continuous delivery (CD) tools such as:
+As DevOps continues to spread, organizations are aggressively investing in continuous integration (CI) and continuous delivery (CD) tools as well as specifica CI (or release automation) tools.

 While these tools can bring CI/CD to application code, they do not appropriately address the deployment of database changes.

-Before you even think about deployment, you must guarantee effortless database change cadences.
-Database changes – often in the form of SQL scripts – should be committed to source control.
-These scripts can be checked out of source control and packaged into an artifact such as a ZIP file with a CI tool like Jenkins.
+While automated application release pipelines are the norm, most organizations still approach related database changes in a manual, less methodical fashion.
+Every application change script is checked into version control, providing a single source of truth and initiating a streamlined workflow.
+These scripts can be checked out of source control and packaged into an artifact, such as a ZIP file with a CI tool like Jenkins.
 The resulting artifact can be pushed to an artifact repository.
-Then, a release automation tool, like digital.ai XL Deploy, can deploy to environments along the release pipeline all the way to production.
+Then, a release automation tool can deploy to environments along the release pipeline all the way to production.

 While it may seem like database CI/CD can be accomplished with tools like Jenkins alone, organizations are setting themselves up for failure.